3600 W. Sample Rd., Coconut Creek, FL 33073

 At 626.7 acres, Tradewinds Park & Stables is one of Broward County's largest and most diverse parks.
 On the south side of Sample Road, you'll find a disc golf course, a lake for fishing, athletic fields, and world-famous Butterfly World.
 On the north side of Sample, the park offers horse stables, an educational farm, and model steam train rides.
 Both sides of the park include playgrounds and picnic areas, as well as rental shelters of various sizes.

-Stables: Guided trail rides and pony rides are offered on at the stables complex on the north side of the park, which also operates horse camps in the summer and during school breaks.
+Stables: Guided trail rides and pony rides are offered at the stables complex on the north side of the park, which also operates horse camps in the summer and during school breaks.
 Call 954-357-8720.

 Equine-Assisted Therapies of South Florida: A nonprofit organization based at the park, dedicated to providing equine-assisted therapy and activities for children and adults with special needs so that they may improve physically, mentally, and emotionally.
 Call 954-974-2007.